amygdalama/blog-source/content/tutorials/phonebook.md

 This section is a bit more advanced than the others.
 Feel free to skip it!

 Having an `if`/`elif` statement for each command is kind of ugly.
-Try creating a dictionary mapping the commands to their corresponding functions, like this:
+Instead, try creating a dictionary mapping the commands to their corresponding functions, like this:

     :::python
     command_funcs = {